geminilabs/site-reviews-v2/readme.txt

 14. Add-Ons are being built to extend the functionality on the Site Reviews plugin

 == Changelog ==

+= 2.10.0 (2018-01-08) =
+- [feature] Added option to show a link of the assigned post in reviews
+- Fixed bug when rendering links of invalid assigned post IDs
+- Fixed regeneration of "show more" links
+- Fixed review pagination for non-hierarchical post types
+- Tweaked styles for twentyfifteen theme
+- Tweaked the scroll-to-top functionality of ajax pagination

 = 2.9.5 (2018-01-02) =
 - Added "offset" option to [site_reviews] shortcode